callum-hart/mono/Immutable CSS musings.md

 - [Case studies] Look at the CSS for popular websites and see how often styles are overriden.
 For example the "What's happening" Netflix popup.
 - [Docs] When explaining concepts include a code example(s) demonstrating each concept in isolation. *Concept being a type / modifier / motive / pattern / principal*.
 - [mono is agnostic / flexible] In the fb example I use the BEM naming convension.
 This isn't integral to mono, and neither is how you architect your CSS files.
+- [Technical goals] want the mono api to be as small as it can be.
+Bloated projects are harder to consume.

 ### Tooling / Ecosystem